Courses and Requirements

 An introduction to the language and culture of ancient Rome.
 Thorough grounding in Latin grammar, syntax and vocabulary.
 Reading and discussion of elementary passages that cast light on the society and culture of ancient Rome and its empire.
 No knowledge of Latin required.
 Three class meetings a week, in addition to a drill session.
 Gold.

 Continuation of Latin 110.
 Further study of grammar, syntax and vocabulary, accompanied by reading and discussion of passages that cast light on the society and culture of ancient Rome and its empire.
 For students who have completed Latin 110 or those who have had some Latin but require review.
 Three class meetings a week, in addition to a drill session.
 Gold.

 210F Intermediate Latin: The World of Ancient Rome.

 Readings, in the original Latin, from Vergil's Aeneid and other Roman epics.
 Consideration of the nature of heroism and epic poetry, with attention to the history, society and culture of the Roman world.
-Prerequisite, knowledge of intermediate Latin.
+Prerequisite, any 200 or 300 level Latin course.
+Gold.

 The story of ancient Rome and its empire as told in the words of the Romans themselves.
 Readings, in the original Latin, from Sallust, Livy, Tacitus and other historians.
-Prerequisite, knowledge of intermediate Latin.
+Prerequisite, any 200 or 300 level Latin course.

 The Literature of Love and Desire.

 Readings, in the original Latin, from the love poetry of Catullus, Horace, Tibullus, Propertius and Ovid.
 Attention to Greek influences on Roman love poetry, to its Roman context and to the Roman influence of subsequent notions of love and erotic poetry.
-Prerequisite, knowledge of intermediate Latin.
+Prerequisite, any 200 or 300 level Latin course.